ibm-cloud-docs/watsonxdata/opntlmtry_ui_2.1.2.md

 # Adding telemetry diagnostic tools through the user interface
 {: #opntlmtry_ui_2.1.2}

-This topic provides the procedure to add telemetry diagnostic tools for your Presto (Java) and Spark engines through the user interface of {{site.data.keyword.lakehouse_full}}.
+This topic provides the procedure to add telemetry diagnostic tools for your Presto (Java), Spark, and Gluten engines through the user interface of {{site.data.keyword.lakehouse_full}}.

 ## Before you begin
 {: #opntlmtry_ui_2.1.2_byb}